Red clover

 Red clover grows wild throughout UK

-Benefits of red clover
+Benefits of Red Clover

 Red clover is known to have several potential health benefits, especially when it comes to relieving discomfort related to menopause.